warpirate/cheating-daddy/README.md

 2. Choose your profile and language in settings
 3. Click "Start Session" to begin
 4. Position the window using keyboard shortcuts
-5. The AI will provide real-time assistance based on your screen and audio
+5. The AI will provide real-time assistance based on your screen and what interview asks

 ## Keyboard Shortcuts